-Inmates that require continued medical care or prescription medications will be required to complete a release of medical information at the time of their booking, to enable the Detention Center Medical Authority to contact your Primary Health Care Provider.
-This will allow your physician(s) and the Detention Center Medical Authority to establish a medical care plan for you during your time of incarceration.
-Failure to complete the necessary medical release form may cause a disruption in the provision of needed medications and medical care.
+Inmates that require continued medical care or prescription medications will need to provide information on any provider actively treating the inmate and any pharmacies that have filled medications.
+The inmate may be required to complete a release of medical information at the time of their booking.
+This will allow the Detention Center Medical Authority to obtain medical records and medication verification in order to establish a medical care plan for you during your time of incarceration.
+Failure to provide that information or complete the necessary medical release form may cause a disruption in the provision of needed medications and medical care.
+Medical records and medication verification must come from the clinic, hospital, and/or pharmacy.
+The Detention Center Medical Authority cannot accept this information from a third party.